-- Unless standing orders provide otherwise, voting shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before the vote is called.
-The names for and against the motion or amendment or those abstaining from voting will be taken down in writing and entered into the minutes.
-A demand for a recorded vote will override a demand for a written ballot except when voting for appointments. - v The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
+- W Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda.
+The names for and against the motion or amendment or those abstaining from voting will be taken down in writing and recorded in the minutes.
+A demand for a recorded vote will override a demand for a written ballot except when voting for appointments. - x The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the

+- Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - Z No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(xi) below for the quorum of a committee or subcommittee meeting.
+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- y If a meeting is or becomes inquorate no business shall be transacted.
-The chairman, at his discretion, may adjourn or delay the start of the meeting for a maximum of 15 minutes and if the meeting is still inquorate, the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - z A meeting shall not exceed a period of one hour thirty minutes.
+- aa If a meeting is or becomes inquorate no business shall be transacted. - The Chairman, at their discretion, may adjourn or delay the start of the - meeting for a maximum of 15 minutes and if the meeting is still inquorate the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - bb A meeting shall not exceed a period of one hour thirty minutes.